The 20 Best Audiobooks of All Time, Recommended by Indie Booksellers

 By Gabrielle Zevin, Narrated by Jennifer Kim & Julian Cihi

 “I was seized and thoroughly absorbed by this amazing book, beautifully narrated in audiobook form.
 Sam and Sadie are two brilliant video gamers and creative designers whose lives revolve around games.
-The book follows their friendship and professional collaboration from early teen to young adult – through love and grief and disappointment and success.”
+The book follows their friendship and professional collaboration from early teen to young adult – through love and grief and disappointment and success.
+Many issues come up throughout the novel, such as the role of women in on-line gaming, gender identification, difficulties for mixed-race children, the immigrant experience, the place of art in society.
+But underlying is a wonderful and tender tale of companionship and love.”

 — Bob, Zenith Bookstore